 Patek Philippe has been owned by the Stern Family since 1932.
 To this day, the principles left by the founders endure and guide the company.
 First, “the quality of produced watches maintained on the highest possible level” proven by its in-house complete manufacture from start to finish.
 And second, “the ability of implementing new inventions and constructive solutions” attested by over a hundred patents.

 If you’re interested to know more about Patek Philippe and the history of timekeeping instruments and movements, the company, created as a reflection of Philippe Stern’s passion for timepieces, opened in 2001 the “temple to watchmaking”—The Patek Philippe Museum in Geneva.

 While it’s been said that a tech company, known as Apple, surpassed the sales of the whole Swiss watch industry in the last quarter of 2017, nothing can compare to the painstaking process of creating timepieces.
 Some may ask, why would a person pay such huge amount for a device that tells time when you can access that information digitally?
 It’s all about the genius craftsmanship behind watchmaking that demonstrates humankind’s creativity and determination.

 The next time you look at a Patek Philippe or any luxury watch for that matter, think about the hard work of exceptionally and specifically skilled and trained people who marvelously and patiently handle the watch’s micro components and put them all together resulting in a complex and highly accurate piece of beauty that mechanically is close to perfection.
 It’s more than a mere timekeeping equipment, it’s art.
 And any Patel Philippe timepiece is a genuine masterpiece.

-Shop for Patek Philippe Timepieces Online
+Search for a Discount Code Before Shopping for Patek Philippe Timepieces Online